 How to Apply / Admissions

-In order to participate in the entrance exams it is necessary to send an application and an appendix to the application, together with all other necessary documents (see details below).
-Then it is necessary to pass the entrance exams in January 2021 (for the 2021 academic year).
-Due to the extraordinary situation related to COVID-19, Faculty of Business Administration offers foreign applicants to participate in the entrance exam in January 2021 remotely (Skype, etc.).
+To become a Ph.D. student, first step is to submit an application and provide a set of documents (see details below).
+The second step is to pass the entrance exam in January 2021 (for the 2021 academic year).
+Due to the extraordinary situation related to COVID-19, the Faculty of Business Administration offers the option for foreign applicants to participate in the entrance exam in January 2021 remotely (Skype, MS Teams, etc.).
+UPDATE: The exam will take place on January 20, 2021.
+Every applicant receives an invitation for a concrete time slot.

-- Submit an application form electronically (see the webpage http://insis.vse.cz/prihlaska/?lang=en).
+- Submit an application form electronically via InSIS (see the webpage http://insis.vse.cz/prihlaska/?lang=en).
 The system is open from 1 November to 15 December 2020.

 - Pay an administrative application fee for admission procedure – 50 EUR – (particular information will be automatically sent after sending the application).
 After sending the application, the applicant will receive the account number and variable symbol, which are needed for payment.
 These will be sent to the email address given in his/her applications.
 The application fee is to be remitted by postal order or bank transfer only.
 Please note that all costs connected with making the payment must be covered by the payer.
 In the case of currency conversion, some banks charge a flat deduction from the amount sent, so ask at your bank first.
 The application fee is non-refundable.